Stepping-up Australia’s Pacific engagement

 Stronger security partnerships

-On 8 September 2017, Pacific Islands Forum Leaders agreed to commence consultations on a comprehensive ‘Biketawa Plus’ Pacific regional security declaration to guide future regional responses to emerging security issues.
-We expect the new declaration to include an expanded concept of security, inclusive of human security, humanitarian assistance, prioritising environmental security and regional cooperation in building resilience to disasters and climate change.
+On 5 September 2018 in Nauru, Pacific Islands Forum Leaders adopted the Boe Declaration on Regional Security to guide future regional responses to emerging security issues.
+The new declaration recognises an expanded concept of security, inclusive of human, cyber and environmental security.

-To support and complement ‘Biketawa Plus’ and as announced in our Foreign Policy White Paper, we will establish the Australia Pacific Security College (College) to enhance regional security cooperation.
-The College will make a valuable contribution to regional security by bringing together officials from across countries and agencies for training and professional development opportunities.
+To support implementation of the Boe Declaration, and as announced in our Foreign Policy White Paper, we will establish the Australia Pacific Security College (College).
+The College will make a valuable contribution to regional security cooperation by bringing together officials from across countries and agencies for training and professional development opportunities.

-On 8 September 2017, the Prime Minister signed bilateral security partnership MOUs with his counterparts from Tuvalu and Nauru.
-These new MOUs are umbrella arrangements covering existing areas of security cooperation with these countries on maritime surveillance, police, border and legal capacity building, as well as new engagement on identity, border and health security.
+On 8 September 2017, then Prime Minister Turnbull signed bilateral security partnership MOUs with his counterparts from Tuvalu and Nauru.
+These new MOUs are umbrella arrangements covering existing areas of security cooperation with these countries on maritime surveillance, police and legal capacity building, as well as new engagement on identity, border and health security.
 This followed the signature of a bilateral security treaty between Australia and the Solomon Islands on 14 August 2017.

 Stronger people-to-people links

-On 8 September 2017, the Prime Minister announced the new Pacific Connect program, now underway, to forge stronger, strategic-level relationships between Pacific and Australian leaders across the public, private and community sectors.
+On 8 September 2017, the new Pacific Connect program was announced.
+It is now underway, to forge stronger, relationships between Pacific and Australian leaders across the public, private and community sectors.

-On 24 October 2017, Foreign Minister Bishop launched the Pacific Research Program to foster a strong and vibrant Pacific-Australia-New Zealand-wide network of research on the Pacific to support better policy and development program design outcomes.
+The Pacific Research Program began in October 2017 to foster a strong and vibrant Pacific-Australia-New Zealand-wide network of research on the Pacific to support better policy and development program design outcomes.

 These programs build on Australia’s enduring people-to-people ties.
 Over the past decade, more than 9,300 students from the Pacific have received Australia Awards for study in Australia or in the region.
 Since its 2014 launch, the New Colombo Plan has supported mobility grants or scholarships for more than 2,400 Australian students to study in 12 Pacific island countries.
 This includes support for 1,100 participants in the region in 2018.
 These international students and the talented Australians who study overseas, including through the New Colombo Plan, make up Australia’s Global Alumni Community.